 John R. Phillips

-The Wall Street Journal and the National Law Journal have called John R. Phillips "the nation's premier whistleblower attorney."
+The Wall Street Journal and the National Law Journal called John R. Phillips "the nation's premier whistleblower attorney."

 A nationally recognized authority on whistleblower cases, Mr. Phillips has been a frequent speaker at conferences on the False Claims Act and qui tam lawsuits.
 He also has co-authored several articles about whistleblowers and the False Claims Act .